Mayur Vihar Phase III

 The residential area here mainly consists of DDA Flats categorized as LIG, MIG, SFS and Janta Flats.

 The LIG Flats are divided into three pockets, namely A-1, A-2, A-3.

 The MIG Flats are also situated towards the outward stretch of the area.
 They are again divided into 6 pockets namely pocket 1,2,3,4,5& 6.

 Also, within the MIG complex is situated the expandable LIG housing (mixed housing) alongside the pockets 2, 3 and 4.

 The SFS Flats, which are of the same stature and worth as the HIG flats in other areas are divided into 4 pockets named from A to D. They also happen to be the most expensive and premium flats in the area.

 New MIG Flats (also popularly known as Mini MIG) consisting of 480 flats were constructed around 2005 and again is divided into two pockets, Pocket A and Pocket B. They lie just opposite the Pocket D area of SFS Flats and adjacent to the Indane Gas Agency, HDFC Bank and Smriti Vana Park, a huge park that borders with Uttar Pradesh where people often go for morning and evening walks as well as a prominent area for the youngsters for sports and outdoor recreation.

 Other than this, Mayur Vihar-3 also consists of Janta Housing Complex.
 There are three such pockets, namely B, C and D. Pocket B is further subdivided into eight pockets, namely B-1, B-2, B-3, B-4, B-5, B-6, B-7 and B-8.
 Pocket C is subdivided into pockets C-1 and C2 while pocket D as well into pockets D-1 and D-2 which are located towards the entry of Kalyan Puri through Old Kondli Market (Puraani Kondli).

 Besides these, a new set of LIG Flats have been constructed most recently in the area adjacent to Pocket D behind the famous Hanuman Mandir of this area.

-It is a good residential area to settle down and the people are known to have good nature which is home to a large population of people from southern part of India, particularly people from Kerala.
+It is a good residential area to settle down and is home to a large population of people from southern part of India, particularly people from Kerala.
 It also boasts of its residential diversity with numerous Bengalis, Punjabis, Garhwalis, and Biharis, settled here.